dalguete/docker/README.md

   More info about my bindfs solution in general, here: https://github.com/dalguete/my-bindfs-mounts.

 * `python-pip` is a Python package manager.
 It's used in the **network** implementation.
 For that, files in **network** folder have been copied to this image, to implement this functionality.
-Check https://github.com/dalguete/docker/tree/master/network to understand how it works and how you can use it.
+Check https://github.com/dalguete/docker/tree/master/network to understand how it works and how you can use it (**IMPORTANT**: and to see what other things were installed).

 * It's good to free some space, so we run:
 ```